 In a rare episode of cooperation and bipartisanship, the United States Senate approved two of President Obama’s nominees for the U.S. Tax Court in early August.
+So the tax court judges may be filling out.

 Plenty of Obama’s judicial nominees have been or are being filibustered, but the fact that the Senate approved the two nominees on a voice vote shows that when it came to the tax court, the games have been stopped.